gpujs/gpu.js/README.md

   * This puts `GPU.js` into development mode.
 Here you can insert breakpoints, and be somewhat liberal in how your kernel is developed.
   * This mode _does not_ actually "compile" (parse, and eval) a kernel, it simply iterates on your code.
   * You can break a lot of rules here, because your kernel's function still has context of the state it came from.
+  * PLEASE NOTE: Mapped kernels are not supported in this mode.
+They simply cannot work because of context.
   * Example:
     ```js
     const gpu = new GPU({ mode: 'dev' });